-- A Permit to acquire is necessary to purchase a weapon.
+- A Permit to acquire is recommended to purchase a firearm.

 - Applicants must be age 21 or over to apply for the permit.

 - This permit is valid for 5 years.